yuchsiao/caplet/README.md

 Quickstarts
 -----------

-###`caplet`
+####`caplet`
-**0. `caplet`:** consists of three parts: `caplet_gds2geo`, `caplet_geo`, and `caplet_solver`, each of which, respectively, processes layout `.gds` files into geometry `.geo` files, generates basis function files `.qui` or `.caplet`, and extracts and prints performance and capacitance matrices on screen.
+`caplet` consists of three parts: `caplet_gds2geo`, `caplet_geo`, and `caplet_solver`, each of which, respectively, processes layout `.gds` files into geometry `.geo` files, generates basis function files `.qui` or `.caplet`, and extracts and prints performance and capacitance matrices on screen.
 Each program takes the output file of the previous stage as input.

+####`caplelt_gds2geo`
-**1. `caplet_gds2geo`:** transforms binary GDSii layout files into ascii geometry definitions, including squares and polygons.
+`caplet_gds2geo` transforms binary GDSii layout files into ascii geometry definitions, including squares and polygons.
 The generated geometry files end with `.geo` extension.
 This program needs an additional file to specify the elevation of each metal layer and connection relationship between layers and vias.
 The usage is as the following:

 ```
 python caplet_gds2geo.py -l LAYER_FILE GDS2_FILE
 ```

-**Example** (under folder `caplet_gds2geo`):
+####Example
+Under folder `caplet_gds2geo`:

 ```
 python caplet_gds2geo.py -l sample.tech cap_inverter.gds
 ```

+####`caplet_geo`
-**2. `caplet_geo`:** decomposes 2D polygons into non-overlapping 3D rectangles, and generate piecewise constant (PWC) basis functions or instantiable basis functions of your choice.
+`caplet_geo` decomposes 2D polygons into non-overlapping 3D rectangles, and generate piecewise constant (PWC) basis functions or instantiable basis functions of your choice.
 The usage should be straightforward: open a .geo file, select the type of basis function type and parameters for your purpose, and click on **Extract** to extract the capacitance matrix using `caplet_solver`. `caplet_geo` also provides iterative schemes for calculating the finely discreted PWC reference capacitance matrices for accuracy comparison.

 Similar to `caplet_geo`, The Command Line Interface (CLI) version `caplet_geo_cli` also generates either type of basis functions but does not provide visualization.
 The command line usage is the following: